 In the 1950s, while still in her twenties, Helen Frankenthaler developed her signature stain painting technique and was on her way to becoming a leader of the Abstract Expressionist movement and one of the most important American painters of the famed New York School.
-Art historian and scholar Alexander Nemerov examines this period of Frankenthaler’s life while illuminating her process in his recently published book, Fierce Poise: Helen Frankenthaler and 1950s New York.
-Eye Level spoke with Nemerov, a former fellow at SAAM, about the artist and her work, in advance of his virtual conversation about the book hosted by SAAM on Thursday, April 8, at 7 p.m.
+On April 8, 2021, Alexander Nemerov joined Senior Curator Virginia Mecklenburg for a virtual conversation to discuss Nemerov's latest book, Fierce Poise: Helen Frankenthaler and 1950s New York.
+Watch the complete recorded conversation, part of the series, New Writings in American Art, available now.

 What inspired you to write this book?

 I was inspired to write the book because I love Helen’s paintings from the 1950s; I feel that they capture “life on the quick,” “life on the fly,” and that their way of doing so owes specially to a young person’s lyrical and melancholy way of perceiving the world.